 How will the competition be judged?

-The winners of the clinical and biomedical Poster Prize will be announced during the Closing session on Friday 9 December 2022.
-Winners will be awarded an engraved glass paperweight, and a free registration place for the 2023 International Symposium on ALS/MND.
+The winners of the clinical and biomedical Poster Prize will be announced during the Closing session on 11 December 2026.
+Winners will be awarded an engraved glass paperweight, and a free registration place for the 2027 International Symposium on ALS/MND in Dublin, Ireland.
+(Travel and accommodation are not included)